 The 1890s brought fish canneries, which prolonged the early development boom.
 County agriculture later expanded to seed production and eventually tulip growing.
 With the advent of modern vegetable freezing, agricultural production expanded further.
 Dairy production is also a large part of farming in the county today.

 During the recent recession, goods-producing jobs fell from a 21 percent share of nonfarm jobs in 2007 to less than 18 percent in 2011.
-By 2017, these hard-hit industries made up slightly more than 20 percent of total nonfarm employment.
+By 2018, these hard-hit industries made nearly 21 percent of total nonfarm employment.

 The county has some heavy industry including oil refineries in Anacortes and a number of manufacturers that support the marine and aerospace industries, food manufacturing and other niche manufacturing businesses that contribute to a fairly well-rounded economy.

 Government employers supplied nearly 23 percent of Skagit County jobs in 2019.
 Most government jobs are local, and many are attributable to local K-12 school districts.